Skip to main content

 2. Go to the Temporal section.

-3. Select which attribute field contains the time/date data from the dropdown.
-Auto-detected temporal fields appear at the top with a confidence percentage and "Auto-detected" badge.
+3. Select which attribute field contains the time or date data.
+Auto-detected temporal fields appear at the top with a confidence percentage and an Auto-detected badge.

 4. Choose the date format: ISO 8601, Unix seconds, or Unix milliseconds.